PiusSunday/Simple-Flask-Web-Application/README.md

 # Simple Flask Web Application

-A basic Flask web application with two routes: Home and About.
-This project is a simple demonstration of using Flask to build a web application with template rendering and routing.
+A basic Flask web application with three routes: Default (Index), Home and About.
+This project demonstrates the structure of a Flask application with template rendering and routing.

 ## Getting Started